SEO Advanced

 This lesson turns technical governance into internal signal distribution.
 The next natural step is E-E-A-T, Schema, AEO, and AI-search visibility so structure and signals turn into stronger trust and referenceability.

-E-E-A-T, Schema, AEO, and AI Search Visibility: Make Pages More Trustworthy, Easier to Interpret, and More Referenceable
+E-E-A-T, Structured Data, AEO, and AI Search Visibility: Make Pages More Trustworthy, Easier to Understand, and Easier to Cite

 This lesson turns structure, technical governance, and internal links into trust and interpretability signals.
 The next natural step is off-site authority: links, digital PR, and external signals that can amplify the system you built on-site.